netzfisch/netzfisch.github.io/README.md

 # License

-The following directories and their contents are Copyright of netzfisch.
-You may not reuse anything therein without my permission:
+The work in the following directories is licensed under a [Creative Commons Attribution-Share Alike 4.0  License](http://creativecommons.org/licenses/by-sa/4.0/):

 * *_posts/*
 * *images/*